tomcat-bit/4chan-crawler/README.md

 Specify which board you want to crawl.
-The script makes subdirectories relative to the directory in which the script is run
+Subdirectories are made for each thread and board.
+Use it at your own risk!